 (a) are required under section 303 to call a meeting, and

 (b) do not do so in accordance with section 304,

 the members who requested the meeting, or any of them representing more than one half of the total voting rights of all of them, may themselves call a general meeting.

 (2) Where the requests received by the company included the text of a resolution intended to be moved at the meeting, the notice of the meeting must include notice of the resolution.

-(3) The meeting must be called for a date not more than three months
+(3) The meeting must be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.